HackYourFuture-CPH/program/courses/backend/README.md

 # Backend

 This specialism course is focused on setting you up to land a Backend Developer job.
-We go deeper into building backend services, APIs, databases and popular tools you'll come across during your career such as Node.js.
+We go deeper into building backend services, into APIs, databases and popular tools you'll come across during your career, such as Node.js.

 ## Modules